Angela Toler

-Angela "Angie" Faye Toler was a formerly unidentified decedent who was found in Richmond, Virginia in November 1992, who was unidentified for 20 years.
+Angela "Angie" Faye Toler was a formerly unidentified decedent who disappeared in Richmond, Virginia in November 1992, and who was unidentified for 20 years.
 After moving from Princeton, North Carolina to Richmond with her boyfriend, Toler fell out of communication with her family.
 Toler's boyfriend soon moved back to Princeton alone, but Toler was not with him, and friends and family of Toler never heard from her again.
 In 2011, Nona Best, who was a cousin of Toler, was at a National Missing and Unidentified Persons System (NamUs) academy in Atlanta when a presentation by a Maryland coroner included a picture of an unidentified woman found in Richmond who had died of hypothermia.
 Best recognized the woman as Angela Toler, and she reached out to Toler's mother and sister as well as Virginia medical examiner Lara Frame to procure DNA samples for comparison.
 In late July 2012, the unidentified woman was positively identified as Angela Faye Toler.
 In 2019, a North Carolina state law was passed after being sponsored by State Representative Allen McNeill that would require all law enforcement agencies in the state to enter missing person cases into NamUs after 30 days.
 McNeill has mentioned being inspired by the story of Best identifying Toler.

 Background

 Angela Faye Toler was born in Princeton, North Carolina in 1969.
 Toler was close with her mother, Delois Sherrod.
-Toler was 1 of 5 siblings.
-Of the 5, 3 predeceased their mother; Sharon, the eldest sister, died of cancer, and Wilbert, the youngest brother, died of heart failure.
-Both Sharon and Wilbert died approximately 8 years after Angela disappeared.
-2 siblings, Cora and Edward, were still living as of 2012.
+Toler was one of five siblings.
+Of the five, three predeceased their mother; Sharon, the eldest sister, died of cancer, and Wilbert, the youngest brother, died of heart failure.
+Both Sharon and Wilbert died approximately eight years after Angela disappeared.
+Two siblings, Cora and Edward, were still living as of 2012.
 Toler's father died before her move to Richmond.
 Angela Toler graduated from Princeton High School.
 After graduation, Toler worked at a fast food restaurant.
 Sherrod has said that part of the reason for Toler moving to a bigger city may have been a goal to find work as a model.
 Angela was 23 years old when she disappeared.

 In 1992, Toler stopped by Sherrod's workplace and said "Mother, I'm fixing to move to Virginia with a friend" by means of announcing her intention to move to Virginia with her boyfriend.
 The name of Toler's boyfriend was never released to the public.
 Toler's move to Virginia was not planned very far in advance, and she did not tell friends or family which city she planned to move to, only that it was in Virginia.
 The last time friends and family of Toler saw or heard from her was shortly before her move to Richmond.
 The plan was for Toler to call her mother to check in upon her arrival, however she did not contact anyone until the night of her disappearance about a month later.